yiisoft/yii2/docs/guide/console.md

 ```

-This script is a part of your application so you're free to adjust it.
+This script will be created as part of your application; you're free to edit it to suit your needs.
 The `YII_DEBUG` constant can be set `false` if you do
-not want to see stack trace on error and want to improve overall performance.
+not want to see a stack trace on error, and/or if you want to improve the overall performance.
 In both basic and advanced application
-templates it is enabled to provide more developer-friendly environment.
+templates, the console application entry script has debugging enabled to provide a more developer-friendly environment.

 Configuration
 -------------

-As can be seen in the code above, console application uses its own config files named `console.php`.
-In this file,
+As can be seen in the code above, the console application uses its own configuration file, named `console.php`.
+In this file
-you should specify how to configure various application components and properties.
+you should configure various application components and properties for the console application in particular.

-If your Web application and the console application share a lot of configurations, you may consider moving the common
+If your web application and the console application share a lot of configuration parameters and values, you may consider moving the common
-part into a separate file, and include this file in both of the application configurations, just as what is done
-in the "advanced" application template.
+parts into a separate file, and including this file in both of the application configurations (web and console).
+You can see an example of this in the "advanced" application template.

 Sometimes, you may want to run a console command using an application configuration that is different from the one
 specified in the entry script.
 For example, you may want to use the `yii migrate` command to upgrade your
-test databases which are configured in each individual test suite.
-To do so, simply specify the custom application configuration
+test databases, which are configured in each individual test suite.
+To do change the configuration dynamically, simply specify a custom application configuration
-file via the `appconfig` option, like the following,
+file via the `appconfig` option when executing the command:

 ```
 yii <route> --appconfig=path/to/config.php ...